dupski/subpackage/README.md

 }
 ```

-## Run an npm command across all sub-packages - subpkg
+## Running a command across all sub-packages

-To use `subpkg`, add it to the `scripts` entry in your parent project's
+To use `subpkg`, add it to the start of `scripts` entries in your parent project's
-`package.json`:
+`package.json` file:

 ```json
   "scripts": {